Wednesday, October 25, 2023

 It is then a simple matter to put the numbers into the equation to estimate the value of the CoC (C) in microns at the selected step size.

-As an example, I set my 11-22mm to 22mm, an N of 5.6, and used the manufacturer’s MFD of 150mm (from the image plane), from which I subtracted 77mm, ie the distance from the image plane to the entrance pupil, and used a value of B of 33, ie 33 images were captured.
+As an example, I set my 11-22mm to 22mm, an N of 5.6, and used the manufacturer’s MFD of 150mm (from the image plane), from which I subtracted 77mm, ie the estimated distance from the image plane to the entrance pupil, and used a value of B of 33, ie 33 images were captured with a step size of 4.

-By repeating the above for all the other step values between 1 and 10, I arrived at the following CoC vs step size plot for focus bracketing on the M6 Mk II:
+By repeating the above for all the other step values between 1 and 10, I arrived at the following CoC (in microns) vs step size plot for focus bracketing on the M6 Mk II at f/5.6

-The other equation above, that estimates the number of brackets (B), can be used by plugging in the values for f, N, C and the focus distance from our lens zero, ie assumed as the entrance pupil, to the nearest point of focus.
+The other equation above, can be used to estimate the number of brackets (B) to be expected, by plugging in the values for f, N, C and the focus distance from our lens zero, ie assumed as the entrance pupil, or no parallax point, to the nearest point of focus.

 Summing up the above we can note that: